 Sorry, no. The list of items that guests are prohibited from bringing into the parks includes both glass and alcohol.

 That said, they do sell full bottles of alcohol (mostly wine, but some others as well) at EPCOT and Animal Kingdom.
-There’s nothing stopping you from indulging in that while you’re in the park (assuming its a twist-off or you can get a corkscrew through security).
+You’re not supposed to consume those bottles in the parks, but there’s not much in the way of controls to stop you.

 Can I bring my own bottle of wine to a restaurant at the Disney resorts or Disney Springs?

 While this practice is generally discouraged, a few of the Disney restaurants (typically signature venues) do allow you bring your own bottle of wine if it is a special or unique bottle not already found on the restaurant’s menu.
 An example of this might be a bottle of the champagne you served at your wedding that you want to drink as a toast at your 10th anniversary meal at Victoria & Albert’s.
 Or, you have a bottle from the country you were born in that you want to share with family as you commemorate your new U.S. citizenship at California Grill.

 There is a $50 corkage fee per bottle, with a one-bottle per sitting limit.
 You should plan to call ahead and discuss your corkage needs with the restaurant prior to dining.

 What’s the price range of alcohol at Disney World?

 It’s all over the map.
 The low, for a pour of domestic beer at a Disney World restaurant, starts about $7.00.
 The price apex could be as high as several hundred or several thousand dollars for a rare vintage wine at Victoria & Albert’s.